optimizely/pycon2019/lambda_calculus_in_python.md

 - Three Hour Seminar
 - Pycon 2019: Wed, May 1st
+- Inspired by SICP book "Structure and Interpretation of Computer Programs"
+    - Covers many similar concepts but not lambda calculus or Y combinator

 Note that we just alias things with names because we want to move them around.
 Lambda calculus has no assignment.
 That's listed below.